 The BSC/RNC acknowledges the RESET Request for each cell by a RESET-COMPLETE response or, if not adequate, by a RESET-FAILUREresponse.

 Several responses may be combined using a cell list in the RESET-COMPLETE or RESET-FAILURE response.

 9.2.12 FAILURE-INDICATION Request/Indication

+The FAILURE-INDICATION Request/Indication primitive is specified in table 9.2.12-1.